A7med7777/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 <br>3-puts.c: a function that prints a string, followed by a new line, to stdout.
 <br>4-print_rev.c: a function that prints a string, in reverse, followed by a new line.
 <br>5-rev_string.c: a function that reverses a string.
+<br>6-puts2.c: a function that prints every other character of a string, starting with the first character, followed by a new line.